radiant-rstats/docker/install/rsm-msba-windows-arm.md

 ```bash
 docker volume rm pg_data
 ```

 ## Installing Python and R packages locally

-To install the latest version of R-packages you need, add the lines of code shown below to `~/.Rprofile` or copy-and-paste the lines into the Rstudio console.
+To install the latest version of R-packages you need, add the lines of code shown below to `~/.Rprofile` or copy-and-paste the lines into an R notebook.

 ```r
 if (Sys.info()["sysname"] == "Linux") {